Maritime and Remote Connectivity

 • Alerting via email or webhook when links fail, bandwidth thresholds are exceeded or devices go offline

-The result is that a single network engineer at shore-based headquarters can maintain consistent, secure, up-to-date network configurations across an entire fleet.
+One network engineer at shore-based headquarters can maintain consistent, secure, up-to-date network configurations across an entire fleet.
 Configuration changes that previously required scheduling an engineer at the next port call now take minutes from a desk.

 How We Design Maritime and Remote Networks